triciajam/adk-samples/dynamic_parallel_agent_ex/README.md

 ### 2. Configure Environment Variables

 This agent uses the Gemini API.
 You will need to set your Google API key as an environment variable.
-Create a `.env` file in the repo's root directory:
+Create a `.env` file:

 **.env**
 ```